pedro-coelho-dr/owasp-juice-shop-security-report/report.md

 ### 3 - Admin Login Bypass

 The login form is vulnerable to SQL injection.
 By entering `' OR 1=1 --` in the Email field and anything in the password field, the application logs in as the first user in the database (the admin user).
-By exploiting this vulnerability, I was able to escalate privileges, gaining administrative access to the application and enabling multiple further attacks.
+By exploiting this vulnerability, the attacker can escalate privileges, gaining administrative access to the application and enabling multiple further attacks.

 ![alt text](img/sqlinjection-admin-login.png)